 - Carbon levy (tax neutral) to bring CO2 ppm back to 300

 - True cost product levy (includes true cost of disposal or recycling), a ban of single use plastics

 - Banning of political donations by corporates

 - Introducing a Minister or Department in governments to ensure inter-generational long-term considerations are taken into account

 - Introducing a Minister of Existential Risks

-- Extinction fund per endangered animal (as an animal gets rarer, the value to prevent extinction goes up and so to the funds available to prevent its extinction)
+- Extinction fund per endangered animal (as an animal gets rarer, the funds available to prevent its extinction increase)